The Transformation We Need: SFS Programme 4th global conference publishes its key messages outcome document

 The conference’s different sessions aimed to provide solutions and early signs of progress to address such challenges, including with regard to the need to revisit governance and policies at all levels; changing consumption and production patterns; promoting the transformation through science, finance, human rights and innovation; mobilizing the UNFSS “ecosystem of support”; and measuring the transformation (View the Opening session; sessions 2 & 3; sessions 4 & 5, sessions 6 & 7; and session 8 & the Closing session).

-The conference’s outcome document contains a series of key messages in line with these topics (a conference proceedings document will be available in due course).
+The conference’s outcome document contains a series of key messages in line with these topics, which were covered in depth throughout the event (conference proceedings available here).
 The organizers invited all relevant actors to take into account these key messages in the context of their National Pathways for Food Systems Transformation, and to highlight them in relevant forums and policy processes, including the 2023 Stocktaking Moment.
 Furthermore, the organizers invited all members of the One Planet network’s Sustainable Food Systems Programme to promote these key messages through their respective activities.